-The Internet is an equally dark and entertaining place, where one can discover delights that you didn’t know existed alongside horrible things that you wish you could forget.
+The internet is a dark and entertaining place, where you can discover delights that you didn’t know existed alongside horrible things that you wish you could forget.
 It’s sort of like the Diagon Alley of the real world.
 For proof of this theory, you need only to look at the Google Maps secrets collected on this list.
 Things found out by Google Maps are not only salacious, but they’ll make you wonder what you’ve been caught doing while the watchful eye of Google is upon you (and it's always upon you).

-Some of these secrets and things found on Google Maps are kind of fun, but a lot of them are going make you worry about what kind of people you share the Internet (and the world) with.
+Some of these secrets and things found on Google Maps are kind of fun, but a lot of them are going make you worry about what kind of people you share the internet (and the world) with.
 They might even inspire you to start using Google Street View in new and inventive ways.
 If you’ve ever wondered if there was anything in the bottom of that old lake by your house, now you can find out!
 At least as long as Google’s flown one of their street view drones over it.

-Sunken Car with Dead Body Visible on Google Maps
+Missing Michigan Car Visible On Google Maps

-Teen Finds Bike Robbers on Street View
+Teen Finds Bike Nabbers On Holland Street View